-We woke up this morning to see Dzongla covered in snow, not the best conditions for crossing the Cho La Pass.
+We woke up this morning to see Dzongla covered in snow, not the best conditions for crossing the Cho La Pass, the most difficult pass on the Everest Base Camp trek.
 It had gotten so cold during the night that the water in our water bottles had frozen solid while we slept.
-After breakfast we set off on the trail which after winding around one hill we very quickly came to a long flat valley floor.
+After breakfast, we set off on the trail which after winding around one hill we very quickly came to a long flat valley floor.
 We were the only people along this stretch and the footprints we had been following seemed to have disappeared.
 A steep hill was to our right and we figured that then we could walk along the ridge and over to where we thought the pass was, bad idea!
 We wasted about forty-five minutes and a lot of energy crawling up the gravelly incline and after getting to the top it dawned on us that there was absolutely no way this was the right path.
 Walking back down to the flats we saw two porters walking through the flat area towards the other end of the valley, they were headed for a base camp two-thirds of the way up the path.
-We decided to head that direction and sure enough we were back on the right trail.
+We decided to head that direction and sure enough, we were back on the right trail.

 Walking into the guesthouse absolutely wrecked from our hectic eight-hour hike we saw the relieved faces of the guide and the group that had been roaring at us from the valley floor.
 They looked at us as if to say “phew, they made it!”.
 Warming up with a cup of tea in the lodge, we shared that sentiment!